iamAyanBiswas/random-api/README.md

-# random-api
+# random-crypto-api

-random-api is a Typescript/Javascript library to generate random Numbers or Strings.
+random-crypto-api is a Typescript/Javascript library to generate random Numbers or Strings.

 ## Overview